pachyderm/pachyderm/doc/docs/master/concepts/advanced-concepts/distributed_computing.md

 When you create a pipeline, Pachyderm spins up worker pods that continuously run in the cluster waiting for new data to be available for processing.
-You can change this behavior by setting `"standby" :true`.
+You can change this behavior by setting `"autoscaling" :true`.
 Therefore, you do not need to recreate and schedule workers for every new job.